 Now the Lady Trent Memoirs are by and by about adventure and tracking these magnificent beasts that so often grace the page in fantasy.
 However, in each book you gain an insight into the culture of that environment through the smallest bits of information.
 Isabella is only within the city in The Tropic of Serpents for a few days before she went off in search of the Swamp-Wyrm in what is known as the Green Hell of Mouleen.
 BUT in that time we got to understand very well the kind of culture that she was surrounded by.
 It doesn’t take much to make impressions on your readers.
 Isabella during her time there begins her period (boys don’t turn away it’s not scary!) and as is their custom, in that culture she has to spend those days within the Agban with the other women who are menstruating.
 This one little snippet into the lives of Erigans made it so much more real.

 In the same way, in Vystrana, the town where Isabella and her team stay during their time they wash in a building similar to a communal steam room which is for a time used by men and other times used by women.
 Again giving you direct insights into the culture and telling you SO much about how they operate without having to say, ‘and these people do this… blah blah blah’.
 It’s giving you inside knowledge without breaking the show don’t tell rule.
 It’s super simple.

 Ultimately, I know full well that this means a whole lot more world building for us to do and most of it won’t even make it onto the page.
 But in all seriousness – if it’s going to make our work THAT much better for ourselves and our audience – isn’t it worth doing?

-If you want to get cracking on your world building but don’t know where to start, you can find a detailed World Building Workbook in The Writing Den.
+If you want to get cracking on your world building but don’t know where to start, you can find a detailed World Building Workbook in the shop.